-- 79. TRANSPORTATION DEMAND MANAGEMENT (TDM) MONITORING: The property owner, property managers, and homeowners association (HOA) or their representative(s) (collectively "the owners"), shall prepare an annual TDM report and submit it to the City to document the effectiveness of the TDM program in achieving the goal of vehicle trip reduction at the project site.
+- 78. TRANSPORTATION DEMAND MANAGEMENT (TDM) MONITORING: The property owner, property managers, and homeowners association (HOA) or their representative(s) (collectively "the owners"), shall prepare an annual TDM report and submit it to the City to document the effectiveness of the TDM program in achieving the goal of vehicle trip reduction at the project site.
 The TDM report shall be prepared by a third party and paid for by the owners to include parking counts to measure the peak parking demand and resulting parking rate on the project site and through driveway traffic counts.
 The parking and driveway traffic counts shall be prepared and provided by an independent, licensed consultant and paid for by the owners. - a.
-TDM Reporting: The initial TDM report for the project shall be submitted one year after the granting of the b.
+TDM Reporting: The initial TDM report for the project shall be submitted one year after the granting of the Certificate of Occupancy for half of the total residential units in the project.
+Subsequent reports will be collected annually and submitted to the Community Development Department.

+b.
 Report Requirements: The TDM report shall either: (1) state that the project is maintaining the TDM program, including a description of the measures in place; or (2) state that the project has not maintained the program and propose new or modified measures since the last monitoring period.
 If parking or other site issues arise that impact the success of the TDM program, then the owners shall submit a revised TDM plan to the City identifying new programs or policies to address the exceedance.